metablaster/WindowsFirewallRuleset/Scripts/README.md

 # Scripts directory

-Contains following project scripts which are not part of modules
+Contains scripts which are not part of modules as follows:

 | Core scripts           | Description                                                        |
 | ---------------------- | ------------------------------------------------------------------ |